Literature for Everyone

 Course includes a pre-departure or post-departure, seven-week course or both in the fall and/or spring and a three-week intensive course abroad in the winter or summer.

 Literature of the Harlem Renaissance

 (3 Cr.)
 (LER-TXT AND DIV)

 Poetry and Fiction conventionally assigned to the Harlem Renaissance.
 Authors include Hughes, Hurston, Cullen, McKay, and others.
 Discussion of the delineation of the movement's boundaries, both temporally and by subject, the construction and reconstruction of a racial identity, and the tension between a progressive literary movement and the "masses" it would represent.
 The approach will be interdisciplinary.
 Fulfills American studies elective.
-Prerequisite: college writing proficiency.
+Prerequisite: college writing proficiency or WRT 181.
 Fall semester.
 Robinson.

 20th and 21st Century American Poetry